OddMagnet/100-Days-of-Swift/049-059 Focus on data/Project 11/README.md

 ## Miscellaneous
 - for view not presented with an ancestor view, e.g. via `sheet()` an environment object must be passed by calling `.(environment(...)` on the view
 - to provide bindings for the previews in SwiftUI, __constant bindings__ can be used. e.g. inside the preview view `SomeView(someBinding: .constant(/* value here */))`
+- variables wrapped by `@FetchRequest` can be used in ForEach just like arrays
 ## Wrap up - Challenges
 -